 - Carefully evaluate remote access authorization and security controls.
 Leverage SmartAccess policies to better assess users and devices and apply corresponding session security policies.

 - BYOD initiatives place greater stress on corporate data protection, similar to those of remote access as the endpoint device is uncontrolled.
 Consider measures such as Endpoint Analysis and SmartAccess to help assess these devices before granting them access to the corporate network.

 - Users are their own worst enemies when it comes to password management.
 Consider n-factor authentication and/or “password-less” options such as certifcates to help mitigate this risk.

 - Configure device certificates to be non-exportable

 Security is important for your business and is an innate significance to us at Citrix.
 We have more technical information for XenApp and XenDesktop-related security available here.
-In part II of this blog-series, we’ll examine access layer and the security-related design decisions made in this process.
+In part 2 of this blog-series, we’ll examine access layer and the security-related design decisions made in this process.